serveroz/serveroz/README.md

-# 💫 About Me:
+# About Me:
 Hello! <br><br>I'm a passionate Java Backend Developer with an interest in building robust server-side applications.
 My journey in Java development has equipped me with a solid foundations in object-oriented programming and a strong grasp of database management.
 I thrive on solving complex problems and I am always eager to learn new technologies and methodologies.
-I like to bring <br>a fresh perspective and a dedication to learn and grow in software development.<br>Let's code the future together!
+I like to bring a fresh perspective and a dedication to learn and grow in software development.

 ## 🌐 Socials: